 Would like to see a adult calisthenics or parkour setting.
-This being for older teenagers & Description and the Public Library or Metro Station.
+This being for older teenagers & Described and the results to train/exercise.
+Possibly next to Public Library or Metro Station.
 For quick accessibility.

 Q4.
 What do you think are the most important aspects of the draft plan?